 - Add 1/2 tablespoon of butter to the potatoes.

-- Cook at 400 degrees F (204 C) for 10-15 minutes.
+- Put the container into the air fryer basket or air fryer oven.
+Cook at 400 degrees F (204 C) for 10-15 minutes.
 Check at 10 minutes, if you need them crisper, keep cooking another 5 minutes.
 Then remove, serve with your favorite toppings, and enjoy!

 Air Fryers can vary greatly.
 Please take the time to learn your specific air fryer.
 You may need to adjust times and temperatures based upon your air fryer.
 All though this website attempts to provide accurate nutritional information, the information should only be considered an estimate.
 Varying factors such as different product types, different brands, etc. can change nutritional information.
 It is your responsibility as a consumer to read all labels to make sure the ingredients fit your dietary needs as well as calculate your own nutritional information as a double check.